 - Powerball ball pythons

-There is no ‘cure’ for a head wobble, as it’s a neurological condition (i.e., it affects the brain).
+There is no ‘cure’ for a head wobble as it’s a neurological condition.

 Inclusion Body Disease (IBD)

-According to the Journal of Virology, ball pythons can get IBD.
-IBD/inclusion body disease is a relatively new disease which is invariably fatal.
+According to the Journal of Virology, ball pythons can get Inclusion body disease.
+IBD is a relatively newly-found disease that is fatal.

 It’s a neurological problem, meaning that it affects the snake’s brain and nervous system in the following ways:

-- The snake will ‘corkscrew.’
-They’ll twist themselves into a corkscrew shape that they have difficulty getting out of.
+- Corkscrewing.
+It’ll twist itself into a corkscrew shape that it has major difficulty getting out of.

-- The snake will sometimes get stuck ‘stargazing,’ with their head lifted, as if they’re looking up.
+- Stargazing.
+The snake will sometimes get stuck ‘stargazing,’ with its head lifted, as if it’s looking up.

-- The snake may also experience regurgitation and weight loss, although this doesn’t affect every snake with IBD.
+- Loss of weight.
+The snake may experience regurgitation and weight loss, although this doesn’t affect every ball python with IBD.

-- The snake’s nostrils will get clogged, and they’ll have trouble breathing.
-This is the same as when the snake has a respiratory infection.
+- Congestion.
+The snake’s nostrils will get clogged, and it’ll have trouble breathing.
+This is the same as if it has a respiratory infection.

-Unfortunately, no cure for IBD is currently known.
-All you can do is quarantine the snake to make sure that the disease can’t spread.
-It’s highly contagious, and can kill entire collections if you aren’t very careful.
+Unfortunately, there is no cure for IBD.
+All you can do is quarantine your ball python to make sure that the disease doesn’t spread.
+It’s highly contagious and can kill all of your pythons and boas if you aren’t careful.

-Isolate the snake in their own enclosure if possible.
-Wash your hands prior and after handling any individual snake to prevent transmission, or better yet, wear disposable gloves.
+Isolate the snake in its own enclosure.
+Wash your hands before and after handling other snakes to prevent transmission, or wear disposable gloves.

-- The snake will be especially large around the middle.
-All snakes are slightly larger in the middle third of their body, because that’s where their organs are (the top third is all neck, and the bottom third is tail).
+- Large around the middle.
+All snakes are slightly larger in the middle third of their body, because that’s where their organs are located.
+The top third of the body is all neck, and the bottom third is tail.

-- Overweight snakes display ‘scale spreading.’
-This is where they’ve become large enough that you can see gaps between their scales, where you can see their skin.
-This only occurs on obese snakes.
-You’ll notice it especially around the snake’s middle and their neck.
+- Scale spreading.
+This is where the snake has become so large that you can see gaps between its scales, revealing its skin.
+You’ll notice this especially around the snake’s middle and neck.

-By contrast, if the snake is underweight, then you’ll notice these symptoms instead:
+If the snake is underweight, or has become anorexic, then you’ll notice these symptoms instead:

-- The snake’s sides will be concave rather than convex.
-This means that their sides curve inwards rather than outwards.
+- Concave sides.
+The snake’s sides will be concave rather than convex.
+This means that its sides curve inwards rather than outwards.

-- The snake will have a clear and distinctive ridge along their back.
-This is their spine, and it’s showing through because they’ve lost so much weight.
+- Spine.
+The snake will have a clear ridge along its back.
+This is its spine, and it’s showing through because it’s lost so much weight.

-- You’ll be able to see the snake’s ribs, because the muscle and fat have been used up.
+- Ribs.
+You’ll be able to see the snake’s ribs because the muscle and fat have been used up.

 To help a ball python to stay healthy, check our care guide.
-We detail exactly how much they’re supposed to be eating, whether they’ve just hatched or they’re ten years old.
+We detail exactly how much ball pythons are supposed to be eating, whether they’ve just hatched or they’re 10 years old.